National Day for Truth and Reconciliation

 This is not a religious practice, but rather a spiritual one.
 The Nîsôhkamâtotân Centre will be using sage for the Monday Morning Smudging.

-Exhbitions will include pop-up library featuring Indigenous authors, music, videos, art projects, posters about resoruces, and more.
+The exhibitions will also include pop-up library featuring Indigenous authors, music, videos, art projects, posters about resources, and more.

 NAIT-Wide Orange Shirt Photo